devgurung/sso/slack_intg.md

 	 - Set “Valid Redirect UIs” to 2 values
 		 - https://[your-slack-url]/
 		 - https://[your-slack-url]/*
-	 - Set “Assertion Consumer Service POST Binding URL” to “https://[your-slack-url]/sso/saml”
+	 - Set “Assertion Consumer Service POST Binding URL” to “https://[your-slack-url]/sso/saml” -This is the Slack end point where all the responses will be sent using POST method.
 	 - Set “Logout Service POST Binding URL” to “https://[your-slack-url]/sso/saml/logout”
-	 - The value of [your-slack-url] is the actual slack URL for your account, for example homelogin.slack.com
+	 - The value of [your-slack-url] is the actual slack URL for your account, for example hypershq.slack.com/

 ![Image of Yaktocat](https://github.com/devgurung/sso/blob/master/HyperSign.PNG)

  - Mapper configuration -Mappers are nothing but SAML Assertion.Its the XML document that the identity provider sends to the service provider that contains information like authentication, attribute(email , first name etc.), and authorization (roles etc.) decision.For Slack to work with HyperSign, we need to configure mapper as follows.

 	 - Click the “Add Builtin” button .